Bloc by Block News – putting the power of media in the people’s hands

-UnFound is a UK-based accelerator and business support programme for Platform Co-ops, which launched in 2018.
-As we relaunch the Accelerator for 2021, we’re publishing a Q&A series, in partnership with Stir to Action.
+UnFound is a UK-based accelerator and business support programme for platform co‑ops.
+As part of our ongoing support of the programme, we’re publishing a Q&A series, in partnership with Stir to Action.
 The interviews are with a group of platform founders who share their experiences of building teams, raising finance, and user experience.
 See our UnFound Accelerator pages for more information and to find out when the next programme is running.

 Bloc by Block News reaches its audience via a mobile app that helps the people of Maryland, USA, to tap into what matters most in their communities.
 Its mission is to uplift local news and neighbourhood voices.